balvig/motion-hybrid/README.md

-# motion-rails
+# motion-hybrid

-motion-rails takes your existing web app and views and wraps them in a snappy native iOS interface
+motion-hybrid takes your existing web app and views and wraps them in a snappy native iOS interface

 ## Installation